-Compounding interest feels like magic, when you see your money grow every year.
-If you If you invest $1000 at 5% simple interest for 15 years, you'll end up with the $1000 principal plus $750 in interest.
+Compounding interest feels like magic especially when your money grows every year.
+If you invest $1000 at 5% simple interest for 15 years, you'll end up with the $1000 principal plus $750 in interest.
 That's $1750!
-If, instead, you invested at 5% annual compound interest, you'll have about $2079.
+If, instead, you invest at 5% annual compound interest, you'll have about $2079.
 Compounded monthly, you'll have about $2114.

 The real magic comes when you earn a higher rate of return on your investment.
 Instead of investing at 5%, what if you could invest at 8%?
 10%?
-Throw in compounding, and you'll see your money grow.
+The money just pours in.

 After you choose your investing goals, you will have a target in mind.
 You know how much money and time you have to invest.
 You know the finish line.
 You have enough information to calculate what gets you from here to there.
-The magic of time and compounding interest will help, if you understand it.
+The magic of time and compounding interest will help.

 Investment Returns Must Beat Inflation

 Prices tend to rise over time.
 Maybe you have a cable bill that keeps going up, or you remember when milk cost less than $2 per gallon.
-There are many economic reasons why prices rise gradually over time, but this is a normal economic phenomenon.
+There are many economic reasons why prices rise gradually over time.
+This is normal economics.

-Inflation is the means by which, over time, a dollar will be worth a little bit less every year.
-As a rule of thumb, inflation has traditionally been about 2% or 3% a year—much less so since the 2008 financial crisis, but it's a good rule of thumb.
+Inflation means that, over time, a dollar is worth a little bit less.
+Inflation has traditionally been about 2% or 3% a year—much less so since the 2008 financial crisis, but it's a good rule of thumb.

-You must understand the implications for your investments..
+You must understand the implications of inflation for your investments.
 If you're saving for retirement in 20 or 30 years, inflation will work against you.
 A million dollars is a lot of money, but it won't buy as much in 20 or 30 years as it will today.
 (It would have bought a lot more 20 or 30 years ago too.)

-If an investment earns you less than the rate of inflation every year, your investment is losing you money—it's losing you buying power.
+If an investment grows more slowly than inflation, you're losing money because your buying power is decreasing.
 For example, if you need $1000 a month to pay your expenses now and you think those expenses will rise to $1200 when you retire, you'll need to make $1200 a month to pay your bills.
 Assuming inflation is between 2 and 3% annually, any investment that earns you money over the long term must make at least 3% a year just to break even.
-A good annual return on stocks beats inflation and taxes and builds real wealth for you.
+A good annual return on stocks beats inflation and taxes and builds your wealth.

-As an aside, you should expect that the relationship between the inflation rate and the stock market is complicated.
+Remember that the relationship between the inflation rate and the stock market is complicated.
 The market as a whole should match or exceed inflation every year.
-(All those price increases have to go somewhere.)
-That's no guarantee, however.
+All those price increases have to go somewhere.
+That's no guarantee for every individual stock or the market as a whole in any given year, however.

 Investment Returns Must Beat Taxes

-Like inflation, taxes are inevitable.
+Taxes are as inevitable as inflation.
 When you sell most kinds of investments, you'll have to pay taxes on the profit you've made.
 The specific taxes you will pay depends on the type of investment, how long you held it, your other income, and where you live.
 For more details, either do the boring research yourself or consult a tax professional.

 The broad implication is similar to inflation, however.
 To calculate your effective rate of return—how your invested money is actually growing—you must factor in taxes.
 If, for example, you are subject to US capital gains taxes, figure that you'll pay 15% taxes on the profit of any investment you sell (if you hold it for at least a year).
 The resulting amount is your effective profit.